powei-lin/get-pronunciation-url/README.md

 ```py3
 python main.py -w apple
 ```
-Then it will download the pronunciation of 'apple' as mp3 file.
+Then it will copy the pronunciation of 'apple' url to clipboard.